Quan605/DEMOS/README.md

 # DEMOS

-## Demos for some thoughts, and easy to achive it.
+## Demos for some thoughts, and easy to achive it by react-native